3D-Printing-Nerds/klipper.veho.600/README.md

 ```
 G28
 ```
 Perform an probe calibration.
-Raise the bed with a piece of A4 paper between the bed and the nozzle until the paper is a little resistive and then accept.
+Raise the bed with a 0.1 mm spacer (e.g. a steel spacer) between the bed and the nozzle until the paper is a little resistive and then accept.
 ```
 PROBE_CALIBRATE
 SAVE_CONFIG